 Liz is a senior English (literature) major with a minor in psychology.
 She’s loved to read fiction ever since she discovered Meg Cabot’s books as a child.
 Liz even got to meet Meg, but was not told she was the princess of Genovia, which put a damper on things.
 Liz also works as a RESTORE advocate, and practices lots of self-care by binge watching Law & Order SVU.

 Alisa Mentor is senior communications major with a double track in journalism and interpersonal and professional communication.
 She discovered her love of reading at a young age and went on to become the Knight Life Section Editor of The Lamron in her sophomore year.
-She has since then stopped, but her love for reading and editing has continued.
 She hopes to start her own magazine in the future.

 Kaitlin is currently a senior studying Adolescent Education with a concentration in English.
 She is envolved with the Geneseo Student Association and is an aspiring middle school principal, which she has been told is her aesthetic.

 Grace Rowan is a senior Childhood Special Education and English (literature) double major from Long Island, New York.
 After graduating, she hopes to attend graduate school to pursue a career as a Reading Specialist.
 In her free time, Grace can most likely be found in Starbucks planning the SUNY Geneseo’s Relay For Life event with Heather Molzon.

 Clayton Smith is a senior at SUNY Geneseo majoring in Communication (digital media and journalism), and minoring in Business Studies and English.